 Lyme disease is becoming an increasingly prevalent illness in the United States; the symptoms are distinctive, but many people are inaccurately diagnosed.
-Can sauna bathing be a good treatment supplement for Lyme disease?
+But, is sauna good for Lyme disease?

 Continue reading to learn what Lyme disease is, if the sauna is good for Lyme disease, and about the infrared sauna treatment protocol and Herxheimer reactions.

 Lyme disease is a vector-borne bacterial infection (caused by the bacterium Borrelia burgdorferi) that is transmitted to humans by the bite of an infected black-legged tick.
 Deer ticks, which are very small and may be difficult to see, are the primary carriers of the bacteria that cause Lyme disease.

 It’s most frequently contracted during the summer months in the Northeast and upper Midwest region of the U.S. because ticks are in the nymphal stage and are less likely to be detected.
 Additionally, they’re found in wooded, grassy areas and tend to bite people on their scalp, groin, back of the neck, and legs.